 We do not consolidate any part of the assets or liabilities of our equity investees.
 Our share of net income or loss is reflected as one line item on our Consolidated Statements of Operations entitled "Equity earnings in unconsolidated entities" and will increase or decrease, as applicable, the carrying value of our investments in unconsolidated entities on the balance sheet.
 In addition, we include a proportionate share of our equity method investees' unrealized gains and losses in other comprehensive income on our Consolidated Balance Sheet.
 We also adjust our investment balances in these investees by the like amount.
-Distributions to PAA will reduce the carrying value of our investments and will be reflected in our Consolidated entities, net of distributions."
+Distributions to PAA will reduce the carrying value of our investments and will be reflected in our Consolidated Statements of Cash Flows in the line item "Equity earnings in unconsolidated entities, net of distributions."
 In turn, contributions will increase the carrying value of our investments and will be reflected in our Consolidated Statements of Cash Flows in investing activities.